simplex-chat/simplexmq/src/Simplex/Messaging/errors.md

 - using numbers and strings to indicate errors (in protocol and in code) - ErrorType, AgentErrorType, TransportError
 - re-using the same type in multiple contexts (with some constructors not applicable to all contexts) - ErrorType
-- inconsistent error semantics (e.g. SENotFound and SEBadConnection used to indicate missing connection - TBC)
-- unused constructors in error types
-- unhandled constructors in error types
-- store errors are not translated to meaningful errors (e.g. duplicate connection alias)

 ## Error types